korah91/korah91/README.md

 💼 IAM Cybersecurity Engineer | 🌐 Specializing in Identity & Access Management (IAM)

-👨‍💻 Skilled in IAM, Okta, CyberArk, Keycloak, Jumpcloud, Forgerock
+👨‍💻 Skilled in Okta, CyberArk, Keycloak, and Cloud Security

 🚀 Passionate about automating systems and improving security